barakeel/ramsey/README.md

 The following installation instructions are for the Ubuntu OS.

 ### Install dependencies: polyml + HOL
 This takes about 15 min to complete.
-The first following comman is optional.
+The first following command is optional.
 ```
 sudo apt install -y libgmp-dev rlwrap
 sh install_dep.sh